Aliph0th/spa-routing/README.md

 ![alt text](https://i.imgur.com/v4eq2ia.png)

-This is a Single Page Application (SPA) project built with JavaScript.
+This is a Single Page Application (SPA) project built with TypeScript.
 It utilizes a routing system to load data from [jsonplaceholder](https://jsonplaceholder.typicode.com).
 The project includes the following pages:

 -  **Home Page**: Displays a list of users.
 -  **User Albums Page**: Displays the albums of a specific user.